 Dr. Rivera has been working at the Reproductive Mental Health Program at BC Women’s Hospital for the past 8 years.
 As a wife and mother of two, she can relate to some of the struggles, challenges, and joys that many of the women at the clinic face on a daily basis.

 CH: We know healthcare makes a little go a long way.
-What impact will funds raised from the Her Mind, Her Health campaign have on the women and families you serve?
+What impact will funds raised from the Reproductive Mental Health campaign have on the women and families you serve?

 KR: It will help to fund research which will help us better understand and implement treatment modalities for perinatal and postpartum depression and anxiety.
 This will help us to provide better care for our patients and their families.